aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 * The original image passes validation.
 * The original image is stored in object storage.
-* Required variants are generated and stored.
+* The required upload-time thumbnail is generated and stored.
 * The ProfilePhoto record is created successfully.

-Required MVP variants:
+Required upload-time MVP variant:

 * Thumbnail

-* Blurred preview
+Thumbnail generation must happen after successful validation and object-storage upload.

+Thumbnail generation should be performed by backend image-processing infrastructure, such as a worker or serverless function, rather than inside the bot interaction handler.

+Blurred preview is not generated as part of the normal upload-time visibility pipeline.

 If upload validation fails: